streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

 >
 > Before offloading data from BookKeeper to AWS S3, you need to configure some properties of the AWS S3 offload driver.

-Besides, you can also configure the AWS S3 offloader to run automatically or trigger it manually.
+Besides, you can also configure the AWS S3 offloader to run it automatically or trigger it manually.

 ## Configure AWS S3 offloader driver